Introduction to the 100 Pushup Challenge

 Start laying the foundation with basic strength training exercises, like pushups.

-Start with 100 pushups a day and then you can add squats or burpees or jumping jacks.
+Start the 100 pushup challenge and then you can add squats or burpees or jumping jacks.

 This is how you get to doing 36,000 pushups a year.

-Remember, to continue to get stronger, you must record your training.
+Remember, to continue to get stronger, you must record your push up training program.

 Without a journal, you have no record and no training, just another workout which you will soon forget.